YannickTurcotte/GPSDO-YT/README.md

 Gpsdo Yannick.atsln  ---> Source file can be open with AtmelStudio 7

 The nop loop is very important.
-It assure to take only one cycle to enter in an interruption.
+It assure to take only one cycle to enter in an interrupt.
 If you bypass the loop it will works.
 But the count will be +- .002 instead .001

 # Version revision